abrahamce/fusionpbx-sce-install/README.md

 ./install.sh
 ```

 For best results run on the master first and then the slave.
-This is not strictly necessary but we wnat BDR up and running on the master when we attempt to connect the second.
+This is not strictly necessary but we want BDR up and running on the master when we attempt to connect the second.